 I answer the bot’s questions.
 At the end of the conversation, the bot provides me a link to FAQs about moving benefits and updates the necessary information in the HR system related to the move.

 I did not have to log in to the HR system, figure out where to navigate, or talk to anyone in HR or a service center.
 I just answered questions about the event.
 And this is just one example.
-To learn more ways HR organizations are applying AI to their service delivery models, check out this chat.

 It still accomplished what HR needed, but the experience was designed to make it easy for me.